How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 - PHI Key Player: Joel Embiid (33.1 PPG, 10.2 RPG, 4.2 APG)

-The Grizzlies look to pull off a road win at the Lakers on Monday at 10:00 PM ET.
+The Suns take to the home court of the Nuggets on Monday at 10:00 PM ET.

 How to Watch